stefanofa/awesome/README.md

 *   [romboHQ/tailwindcss-motion](https://github.com/romboHQ/tailwindcss-motion) - tailwindcss-motion is a Tailwind CSS Plugin made at RomboHQ.
 It’s a simple, yet powerful, animation library with a simple syntax.

-*   [midday-ai/v1](https://github.com/midday-ai/v1) - An open-source starter kit based on Midday.
+*   [midday-ai/packrun](https://github.com/midday-ai/packrun) - npm for agents and humans

 *   [bloomberg/stricli](https://github.com/bloomberg/stricli) - Build complex CLIs with type safety and no dependencies